 The Final Rule prohibits employers from entering into, and renders unenforceable, terms or conditions of employment that limit a worker’s ability to seek or accept employment or to operate a business after the end of their current employment.
 The rule covers “workers,” which includes employees, independent contractors, externs, interns, volunteers, apprentices, and sole proprietors who provide a service to a person.
 The Final Rule also requires that employers notify impacted workers that any existing prohibited non-compete provisions are unenforceable.

 There are, however, important exceptions to the Final Rule.
 It does not prohibit contractual terms that prevent workers from working for two firms simultaneously and primarily becomes enforceable post-termination.
 It also does not prohibit non-compete clauses in the context of a “bona fide” sale of a business, eliminating the 25 percent ownership-interest threshold included in the initially proposed rule.
-Non-competes for “senior executives” are not prohibited.
+Existing non-competes for “senior executives” may still be enforceable after the Final Rule’s effective date but will be prohibited going forward.
 A senior executive makes over $154,164 annually and is in a policy-making position for the business.
 In most cases, non-competes with non-profit organizations will likely still be enforceable as these organizations typically do not fall within the FTC’s jurisdiction.

 Lastly, the Final Rule does not explicitly ban non-disclosure agreements (NDAs), customer non-solicitation agreements, or employee non-solicitation agreements.
 Nevertheless, the Final Rule makes clear that it bans these other forms of restrictive covenants when they have the same functional effects as non-compete clauses.